ruyadorno/simple-slider/README.md

 Options are set as named properties of a single parameter accepted by the `getSlider` function, they help you customize the slider transition and how it's going to work.

-The main option is a `container` element, this will usually be a `<div>` or `<ul>` containing the elements to be transitioned.
+The main option is a `container` element, this will usually be a `<div>` or `<ul>` containing the elements to be transitioned, keep in mind that this container should also have a defined width/height value.
 You can also tweak things such as the delay time between each transition, how long each transition will take, etc.

 ```html
 <div id="myslider" style="width:612px; height:612px">